takumayumi/Project-Toothbytes/README.md

 # Project Toothbytes

-Project Toothbytes is a Java application software to help dental offices to manage their patients' personal information and other data collected by the dentist.
+**Project Toothbytes** is a Java application built to help dental clinics manage their patients' personal information and other data collected by dentists.

-This is a group project and was submitted for completion.
+This was a group project completed for academic purposes.

-This was also originally from Bitbucket and copied here in GitHub.
+> **Note:** This project was originally hosted on Bitbucket and has been copied here to GitHub for reference.

+## Features

+- Store and manage patient records
+- Organize data collected by dentists
+- Simple user interface for clinic staff

+## Technologies Used

+- Java (Desktop Application)

+## Project Status

+This project is not actively maintained.
+It was completed as part of a group assignment.

+## License

+This project is shared for educational purposes.
+No official license.